SepehrAkbari/MisterTrashWheel/README.md

 ## Results

-This project includes the following results:
+This project produces the following results:

-1. Seasonal Analysis: Visualizations showing which seasons and holidays see higher litter volumes.
+1. Seasonal Analysis: Visualizations showing how litter volume fluctuates with the seasons and holidays.
-2. Trash Type Trends: Insights into specific waste types and their seasonality.
+2. Trash Type Trends: Insights into which waste types are most common in different contexts, offering a window into common behaviors.
-3. Impact Insights: Recommendations for targeted waste management strategies based on findings.
+3. Impact Insights: Recommendations for potential policies based on observed patterns in litter types and volumes.

-Sample results and key findings are presented in the Results folder.
+Sample findings are presented in the Results folder.

 ## Contributing